helenevangelinaa/r-package-assessment-helenevangelinaa/README.md

-# Your Package Name
+# covid19shiny
 <!-- badges: start -->
 [![R build status](https://github.com/etc5523-2020/r-package-assessment-helenevangelinaa/workflows/R-CMD-check/badge.svg)](https://github.com/etc5523-2020/r-package-assessment-helenevangelinaa/actions)
 <!-- badges: end -->

-The goal of _your package name_ is to ...
+The goal of covid19shiny is to provide users with a shiny dashboard presenting the state of COVID-19 in the world, which is enhanced with user interactions.

 ## Installation

-You can install the  _your package name_ with:
+You can install the `covid19shiny` package with:

 ``` r
 # install.packages("devtools")